 Teacher Subject Specialist Training - MFL (French or Spanish at Secondary)

 About The Teacher Subject Specialist Training (TSST) was introduced by National College for Teaching and Leadership (NCTL) in 2016 to improve the subject knowledge of non-specialist teachers and returning teachers and increase the number of hours taught in secondary MFL.
 It aims to build capacity to enable schools to manage workforce and deployment challenges.

-Following a successful bid to the DfE, this programme is fully-funded.
+Funding Following a successful bid to the DfE, this programme is fully-funded.
 There is no cost to participants.

 Aim The programme aims to increase participants’ subject knowledge and subject specific pedagogical knowledge and increase confidence levels in teaching French or Spanish.

 The upskilling of teachers will improve the quality of teaching, which will impact directly on the classroom.
 The programme will increase capacity in schools, where recruitment and retention of subject specialists is problematic.